 The following conditions apply to these police checks:

-- All students obtain a national police records check annually.
-These are considered valid for student placements for 12 months from the date of issue.
+- All students are to obtain a national police records issued in the year that that they commence studies.
+These are considered valid for student placements for 3 years from the date of issue.

 - In addition to a national police records check, students who have resided overseas for more than 12 months in the past 10 years should have a police check from their country of residence (including an English translation) and/or complete a statutory declaration stating that they have never, in another country, been convicted of any crime.